evocn/evocn.github.io/content/reviews.md

 If you're looking for my favorite stuff, though, look [here](/favorites) instead!

 ---
+# Madadayo
+By Akira Kurosawa

+Freah, simple, patient, and personal.
+I love films like this one!

+8/10

+9/7/2024

+---
 # The Dying Earth
 Vancian Magic is way cooler than I ever thought it could have been.